MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-types-and-status.md

 ## What are modules?

 A module is a container for a group of Azure CLI reference commands.
 There are two kinds of modules: **core** and **extension**.
 Core modules are part of the primary Azure CLI service.
 Extensions are optional add-ons.
-All Azure CLI commands belong to a module, although the module type determines the release schedule, status and installation method as described here:
+All Azure CLI commands belong to a module, and the module type determines the release schedule, status and installation method as described here:

 |                |                           Core                           |                       Extension                        |
 | -------------- | -------------------------------------------------------- | ------------------------------------------------------ |